mohdkaifkhan123/chat_app_mern/README.md

 You can have this application up and running with just a few steps because it has both the frontend and the backend in a single repository.
 Follow the steps below to do so.

 1. Clone this repo
-2. Go to the client folder using the terminal and install dependencies using npm i and for the server go to the parent folder and perform npm i and connect to Mongodb database I use mongodb compass for connection
+2. Go to the client folder using the terminal and install dependencies using npm i and for the server go to the parent folder and perform npm i and for to connect to MongoDB database I use Mongodb compass
-5. The frontend of the application will be automatically opened in your web browser and you can test it away.
+3. The front end of the application will be automatically opened in your web browser and you can test it away.
+4. Please create two to three accounts so that you can check live communication between them

 ### Things to note